sophialyj/system-design-primer/README.md

   <i><a href=http://www.slideshare.net/jboner/scalability-availability-stability-patterns/>Source: Scalability, availability, stability, patterns</a></i>
 </p>

+##### Advantage(s)
+* If one master fails, other masters continue to update the database.
+* Masters can be located in several physical sites, i.e. distributed across the network.

 ##### Disadvantage(s): master-master replication

 * You'll need a load balancer or you'll need to make changes to your application logic to determine where to write.
 * Most master-master systems are either loosely consistent (violating ACID) or have increased write latency due to synchronization.
+The multi-master replication system is responsible for propagating the data modifications made by each member to the rest of the group, and resolving any conflicts that might arise between concurrent changes made by different members.
 * Conflict resolution comes more into play as more write nodes are added and as latency increases.
 * See [Disadvantage(s): replication](#disadvantages-replication) for points related to **both** master-slave and master-master.